vaasu2002/LLD/Creational Design Pattern/Singleton Pattern/README.md

 - Delete assignmnet operator(=)
 - **Database& db = Database::getInstance()** USE REFERENCE BIND ELSE IT WILL INVOKE COPY CONSTRUCTOR Eager Loading (Thread Safe)
+- **Eager loading is not memory efficient, as the instance will be there in memory even if we don't need it**
+    - Using mutex we can use a thread-safe lazy loading but >=c++ 11 local static itself is thread safe
 ```cpp
 class Database{
 public: